omr-ql/Machine-Learning-Algorithms/README.md

 - **K Nearest Neighbor**
   - A non-parametric method used for classification and regression by comparing a point to its k-nearest neighbors.

+## Unsupervised Learning Modules :

+- **K-Means Clustering**
+  - it is an Algorithm used to partition data into K distinct clusters by minimizing the variance within each cluster.
+It assigns each data point to the nearest cluster centroid and updates centroids iteratively until convergence.